PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 ## Booking flights via Concur
 Note: Sharon Liu is no longer our travel approver, John Hyon is.
 Before you book anything on Concur, make sure your profile is updated to reflect this so that requests are routed to the right person.
 (Profile > Company Information > Travel Approver on Concur should say John and not Sharon).

-1. Prepare an expenditure justification form as in the instructions (DM Ted for which funding source, then ask Lia on this channel for the corresponding code and she’ll DM the code)
+1. Prepare an expenditure justification form as in the instructions (DM Ted for which funding source, then ask Lia on this channel for the corresponding code and she’ll DM the code).
+Send this to John and get it signed by Ted.
-2. Select flights directly through Concur (login via Pennkey, select destination and dates under Trip Search)
+2. Simultaneously, select flights directly through Concur (login via Pennkey, select destination and dates under Trip Search)
 3. After selecting the flights, payment option = billing goes directly to the UPENN DIRECT BILL ACCOUNT* (...9836)
 4. Next page is trip booking information:
 - trip name is filled automatically
 - add business justification and optionally a trip description, e.g. something like Poster presentation at the OHBM 2023 conference for Dr. Ted Satterthwaite
 - if known, add funding code under Notes to Approver
-- Confirm and wait for an email from Sharon Liu asking for the expenditure justification form; send that -- et voilà!

 ### Approval from Business Administrators
-Send the prepared Expenditure Justification in word document form to Sharon Liu (xgliu@pennmedicine.upenn.edu) for pre-review BEFORE submitting via concur AND PI signature on the form.
-Please cc Ted and Lia on all emails regareding reimbursement.
-Note that Sharon is EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the `#concur` slack channel first.
+Send the prepared Expenditure Justification in word document form to John Hyon for pre-review BEFORE submitting via concur AND PI signature on the form.
+Please cc Ted and Lia on all emails regarding reimbursement.
+Note that John is EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the `#concur` slack channel first.

 Make sure to also send the receipt for all expenses.
 The receipt _must include_ the confirmation of payment (not just the invoice), how the payment was made (typically last 4 digits of the card listed on receipt), each expense itemized, the total amount paid, and the date the payment was completed.
-Alcohol is never an allowable expense.
+Note that alcohol is never an allowable expense.

-Sharon may give you edits, but once the form has been approved you can convert the document to PDF to be uploaded to CONCUR.
+John may give you edits, but once the form has been approved you can convert the document to PDF to be uploaded to CONCUR if needed.

 ## Submitting report via CONCUR
+Note that Lia's video does a good job of covering [this](../../assets/Concur_howtovideo_tripreimbursement.mp4) step.

 Navigate to the [CONCUR website](https://cms.business-services.upenn.edu/penntravel/expense-report.html), click on the "CONCUR" icon, and sign in with your PennKey